US, India and Japan begin naval exercises, as China looks on

 Story highlights

-- Naval exercise will be the largest of its type in 22 years.
+- Naval exercise will be the largest of its type since 1992.

 - Will feature 16 ships, including the US' Nimitz, a nuclear-powered '"super carrier."

-New Delhi (CNN)A rising Chinese presence in the Indian Ocean has prompted the largest tri-nation naval exercise the region has seen in 22 years.
+New Delhi (CNN)A rising Chinese presence in the Indian Ocean has prompted the largest naval exercise the region has seen in more than two decades.

-The United States, Japan and India have deployed front-line warships, submarines and aircraft as part of the Malabar exercises in the Bay of Bengal.
+The United States, Japan and India have deployed front-line warships, submarines and aircraft as part of the tri-nation Malabar exercises in the Bay of Bengal.

-Conducted annually since 1992, the exercise has grown in size and complexity in recent years to address what the US Navy describes as a "variety of shared threats to maritime security in the Indo-Asia Pacific."
+Conducted annually since 1992, Malabar has grown in size and complexity in recent years to address what the US Navy describes as a "variety of shared threats to maritime security in the Indo-Asia Pacific."

 Formerly a bilateral exercise between India and the US, this year's drill is only the second to include Japan -- and the first to include aircraft carriers from all three navies.